browserengineering/book/book/invalidation.md

 ===================

-All of the layout fields are now wrapped in invalidation logic, ensuring that we only compute `x`, `y`, `width`, `height`, or other values when absolutely necessary.
-That's good: it causes faster layout updates on complex web pages.

-But on the largest web pages it's still not enough.
-For example, on my computer, the initial layout for this page takes about 300 milliseconds, while each character typed into a `contenteditable` takes only 3.
-That's way faster, but 3 milliseconds is still a substantial fraction of our 16 millisecond frame budget, and we'd like to bring it down.
-Since we know we're not recomputing many layout fields, all that time must be spent merely traversing the layout tree looking for work to do.
-Luckily, there's a way to skip needless traversals, and it involves pushing invalidation one step further.

-So far, we've thought about the *data* dependencies of a particular layout computation, for example with a node's `height` depending on its children's `height`s.
-But computations also have *control*
-dependencies: the sequence of steps that lead to that computation occurring.
-For example, computing a node's `height` depends on calling that node's `layout` method, which depends on calling its parent's `layout` method, and so on.
-We can apply invalidation to control dependencies just like we do to data dependencies---though there are some differences.
+All of the layout fields are now wrapped in invalidation logic, which means that when if any layout field needs to be recomputed, a dirty bit somewhere in the layout tree is set.
+But we're still *visiting* every layout object to actually recompute them.
+Instead, we should use the dirty bits to guide our traversal of the layout tree and minimize the number of layout objects we need to visit.

-Let's start with first principles.
-In what cases do we need to make sure we call a particular layout object's `layout` method?
-Well, the `layout` method does three things: create layout objects, compute layout properties, and recurse into more calls to `layout`.
+The basic idea revolves around the question: do we even need to call `layout` on a given node?
+The `layout` method does three things: create layout objects, compute layout properties, and recurse into more calls to `layout`.
 Those steps can be skipped if:

 - The layout object's `children` field isn't dirty, meaning we don't need to create new layout objects;